 Katie Schlipmann, B.S.

 Katie Schlipmann serves as a Health Project Coordinator/Supervisor in the Empowering Families of Milwaukee home visitation program for the City of Milwaukee Health Department.
 She is a Registered Nurse, earning her Bachelor of Science in Nursing from Alverno College in Milwaukee, and completed the Capstone Certificate Program in Infant, Early Childhood, and Family Mental Health through the UW Madison Department of Psychiatry.
 Katie is passionate about social justice, racial justice, and health equity and is an advocate for families in Milwaukee who experience disparity as a result of the inequities that exist in the community.

 Bianca Bello, B.A.

-Bianca Bello is a first year clinical mental health student.
+Bianca Bello is a second year clinical mental health student.
 She is a Latina from Milwaukee and is interested in research topics about Latina/o well-being, identity, motherhood, positive psychology, and resiliency.
 She plans to work with youth and families from underserved populations and obtain a PhD. in the near future.

 Ashley Faytol, M.S.

 Ashley is a student in the Counseling Psychology doctoral program at Marquette University.
 Her general interests fall within Latinx/Chicanx psychology as well as positive psychology and spirituality.
 She joined the Culture and Well-Being Lab due to its emphasis on working to develop greater wellness among individuals, families, and the broader community.